 The transition to a credentialed PEM-ACP is an important time.
 Not only does it signify the ACP is able to provide a defined standard of care, but it also conveys that the ACP is able to take on some responsibilities and a higher degree of independence.
 The judgement of the entrustment level requires a clear working knowledge of what the level means and the ability to predict how the ACP will respond when given a higher complexity of cases or additional clinical responsibility.
+It is self-evident that for any practitioner undertaking any procedure or managing any case, it is unlikely that they will be operating at a level independent of supervision.
+Thus, a tACP is unlikely to reach entrustment level 3 the first time they undertake a procedure or manage a particular case.

 Key features of good judgement-based assessment are asking the right people and asking the right questions.
-The FEG panels are composed of staff who know the ACP well and know the responsibilities of the job well.
+The FEG panels are composed of staff who know the tACP well and know the responsibilities of the job.
 Critically, the judgements are framed in terms of entrustment and independence.
-This aligns with the natural decision-making heuristics of clinician supervisors, and there is good empirical evidence that such 'construct aligned' judgements are significantly more dependable that judgements framed in terms of experience in the job or merit, e.g. poor, satisfactory, or good.
+This aligns with the natural decision-making heuristics of clinician supervisors, and there is good empirical evidence that such 'construct aligned' judgements are significantly more dependable than judgements framed in terms of experience in the job or merit, e.g. poor, satisfactory, or good.